ortuman/jackal/README.md

 ### Docker compose

-Alternatively, and with the purpose of facilitating service mounting, you can make use of `docker-compose` as follows.
+Alternatively, and with the purpose of facilitating service mounting, you can make use of `docker-compose` as follows:

 ```sh
 docker-compose -f dockerfiles/docker-compose.yml up